12 Things To Know Before Moving to Philadelphia in 2026

 It follows that it’s also one of the best cities in America to see and hear live music, with a slew of music venues from iconic clubs to giant stadiums.

 Philadelphians bleed team colors.
-Everyone is involved from every walk of life and the city’s mood is reflected based on yesterday’s win or loss.
-So if you want to walk into nearly any conversation in Philly, be sure to know the Birds’ playoff chances or your favorite Phillie.
+Everyone is involved from every walk of life, and the city’s mood is reflected based on yesterday’s win or loss.
+So when moving to Philadelphia, if you want to walk into nearly any conversation, be sure to know the Birds’ playoff chances or your favorite Phillie.
 Here’s a rundown of your sports options each season.

 - NFL’s Eagles and NCAA’s Temple University - Lincoln Financial Field (aka the Linc)